smart-on-fhir/health-cards/docs/index.md

 and servers MAY ignore them if present.

 * **`credentialValueSet`**.
-Restricts the request by FHIR content such as "any standardized vaccine code for Moneypox".
+Restricts the request by FHIR content such as "any standardized vaccine code for mpox".
 See [Health Card Valuesets](https://terminology.smarthealth.cards/artifacts.html#terminology-value-sets).
 Valueset-based filters apply to the FHIR Resources within the Health Card payload at `.vc.credentialSubject.fhirBundle.entry[].resource`.
 For